LouisStefanuto/my-site/docs/blog/posts/03_video_ldm.md

 > $\rightarrow$ The extent of the filtering process varied depending on the level of selectivity applied.
 Consequently, their final datasets ranged from containing 152M to 2.3M videos, 300 frames/video on average i.e ~10sec/video.

-!!! success "Let's not forget it: garbage in, garbage out."
+!!! success "Let's keep in mind: garbage in, garbage out."

 ---